 Escaping to the Italian countryside?
 Book at JW Marriott Venice

 With so many great booking options throughout Italy, there isn’t a real need to redeem 85,000 points per night on a room.
 Category 6 JW Marriott Venice Resort and Spa is located on a secluded island just a short water taxi away from the city.
 The property is home amazing amenities, including multiple restaurants and the largest spa in Venice.
 Plus, the view from the boat as you make your way to the resort’s entrance is breathtaking.

 Business trip to NYC?
 Book at The New York EDITION

 There are very few properties in the mainland United States I would be willing to book for 85,000 points per night, and New York City is no exception.
 There is no shortage of great hotels, and many of them don’t come with an 85,000-point price tag.
 If you’re looking for luxury, you can book nights at The New York EDITION, a Category 7 nestled on Madison Ave.
 New York is expensive, so saving where you can is absolutely necessary.

 Using credit card points and miles to boost your points pool

-Apply for the Marriott Bonvoy Business™ American Express® Card before April 24th and hit the minimum spend for the welcome bonus.
-That limited time offer alone can get you an award night stay at this property, even during future “peak” seasons.
+Apply for the Marriott Bonvoy Business™ American Express® Card and hit the minimum spend for the welcome bonus.
+The offer alone can get you an award night stay at this property, even during future “peak” seasons.
 The card also comes with automatic Silver Elite Status to help you enjoy some additional perks during your stay.

 If you love Marriott but want more options when spending your points and miles, adding a Chase Sapphire Preferred or Chase Sapphire Reserve to your wallet could be a good idea.
 You can transfer Chase Ultimate Rewards to both Marriott and Hilton at a 1:1 transfer rate, so you can pick which brand you want to stay with on a trip-by-trip basis.